oracle-quickstart/oci-cloudnative/README.md

 | [user](./src/user)                | TypeScript | Autonomous DB (ATP)  | Customer account service + AuthN |   |
 | [edge-router](./src/edge-router)  | traefik   | Development only      | Optional Edge routing container for MuShop backend/frontend services.
 Used for running development environments                   |   |

 ## Instructions to connect to OSS

 Detailed instructions are found in this [document](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm)

 * Create user in IAM for the person or system who will be calling the API
     * Add desired permissions
 * Generate API signing key.
 More detailed instructions can be found [OCI Documentation](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm#How)
-    * Generate a key with no passphrase to make it simple.
 * Get fingerprint of the public key
 * Upload the public key to OCI’s console
 * Get the following: